 For tender fluffy Bisquick drop biscuits, you’ll want to combine the dry ingredients separately.
 This is the best way to keep them from being tough like hockey pucks because mixing develops gluten.
 Combining dry ingredients first ensures even dispersion which requires less mixing when wet ingredients are added so biscuits come out soft and fluffy.

-It’s also important to keep your butter cold, even though it’s cut into tiny pieces.
+It’s also important to keep your butter very cold, even though it’s cut into tiny pieces.
 It needs to be in a solid-state as it’s dispersed into the dough to get tender biscuits with the right texture.

 - Bisquick – I just use the Original Bisquick here, that way I don’t need any flour.
 It just makes the best biscuits.